Legal clashes await U.S. companies covering workers' abortion costs

 GRAPHIC-Abortion access in a post-Roe Americahttps://graphics.reuters.com/USA-ABORTION/GRAPHIC/zgpomdbeopd/index.html

-(Reporting by Daniel Wiessner in Albany, New York, Editing by Alexia Garamfalvi and Grant McCool)
+(Reporting by Daniel Wiessner in Albany, New York, Editing by Alexia Garamfalvi, Grant McCool and Bill Berkrot)

 ((daniel.wiessner@thomsonreuters.com))